DreymaR/BigBagKbdTrixPKL/README.md

 DONE:
 -----
 These changes are now implemented in [PKL_eD]:
-* Various menu and language file improvements and additions.
+* Various menu and language improvements and additions.
 * A Refresh menu option with a hotkey (default Ctrl+Shift+5) in case the program hangs up in some way (stuck modifiers etc).
 * Advanced Mode setting that shows 'Key history...' and other menu options, plus more info in the About... dialog.
 * Help image opacity, scaling, background color and gutter size settings.
 Help images can be pushed horizontally too.